-Summary judgments are frequently appealed.852 Generally, an order granting a summary judgment is appealable; an order denying a summary judgment is not.853 Interlocutory orders are not appealable unless explicitly made so by statute.854 The denial of a no-evidence summary judgment under Texas Rule of Civil Procedure 166a(i), is no more reviewable by appeal or mandamus than the denial of other motions for summary judgment.855 Thus, the general rule is that they are not appealable.856 The exceptions are as follows: (1) when both parties file a motion for summary judgment and one is granted;857 (2) when the denial of a summary judgment is based on official immunity;858 (3) when the denial is of a media defendant's motion for summary judgment in a defamation case;859 (4) when the denial is of a summary judgment motion filed by an electric utility regarding liability in a suit subject to Section 75.022 of the Texas Civil Practice and Remedies Code;860 and (5) for a permissive appeal when the court of appeals agrees to accept a case.861
+Summary judgments are frequently appealed.
+Security as summary judgment is appealable; an order denying a summary judgment is not.
+Security made so by statute.
+Security The denial of a no-evidence summary judgment under Texas Rule of Civil Procedure 166a(i), is no more reviewable by appeal or mandamus than the denial of other motions for summary judgment.
+Thus, the general rule is that they are not appealable.
+The exceptions are as follows: (1) when both parties file a motion for summary judgment and one is granted; when the denial of a summary judgment is based on official immunity; when the denial is of a media defendant's motion for summary judgment in a defamation case; (4) when the denial is of a summary judgment motion filed by an electric utility regarding liability in a suit subject to Section 75.022 of the Texas Civil Practice and Remedies Code; and (5) for a permissive appeal when the court of appeals agrees to accept a case.